pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

   - A DockerHub account to which you will push your final image to a private DockerHub repository.
 The image you build with Pega-provided components cannot be shared in a public DockerHub repository.

   - The Docker application downloaded to your local system, either Linux- or Windows-based.
-Log into your DockerHub account from docker on your local system.
+Log into your DockerHub account from the Docker applcation on your local system.

 - Helm – install Helm 3.0 or later.
 Helm is only required to use the Helm charts and not to use the Kubernetes yaml examples directly.
-For detailed usage, refer to the Helm documentation portal.
+For detailed usage, refer to the [Helm documentation portal](https://helm.sh/docs/).

 - Kubectl –the kubernetes command line tool you must use to connect and to manage your Kubernetes resources.